 Among Canadian children and youth aged 5 to 17 years, the estimated prevalence of autism spectrum disorder in 2015 was 1 in 66.
-As children with autism transition to adolescence and adulthood, they face a “supports cliff” where the resources necessary to meet their lifelong and changing needs can be scarce or non-existent.
-When individuals with autism do not have support through the transition to adulthood, they face increased challenges to reaching their desired life outcomes.
+As children on the autism spectrum transition to adolescence and adulthood, they face a “supports cliff” where the resources necessary to meet their lifelong and changing needs can be scarce or non-existent.
+When autistic individuals do not have support through the transition to adulthood, they face increased challenges to reaching their desired life outcomes.

-Sinneave aims to build a case that will influence practice and policy discussions and result in improved outcomes for emerging adults with autism.
+Sinneave aims to build a case that will influence practice and policy discussions and result in improved outcomes for emerging adults on the autism spectrum.

-We leverage our collective impact for sustainable change.
+We use our collective impact for sustainable change.

 Working on a story?